tsumarios/blog/_posts/2022-09-17-kali-linux-docker-container.md

 *Awareness without action is worthless*. - Phil McGraw

 You do need **Kali Linux** for work purposes, but you think that creating and using a *virtual machine* might be **dispendious** for your physical host.
 So, if you don’t need the *Kali GUI*, here is a **solution** to performance problems and waste of time: a **Docker container**.
 In this article, I will show you a fast way to get a Kali container.
-Besides, you will also learn how to build a *self-updated* image of Kali, that includes some *useful tools*, in order to create a **customised container**.
+Besides, you will also learn how to build a *self-updated* image of Kali, which includes some *useful* tools*, to create a **customised container**.

 ---